 4. I made a mass attack containing characters from both teams.
 How will this affect the points?

 If the main recipient (the one you wrote the username of) is on the opposite team, you will get points for all characters, regardless of their team.
-This also goes the other way, so if the main recipient is on the same team as you, the whole attack will count as friendly fire and give 0 points.
+This also goes the other way, so if the main recipient is on the same team as you, the whole attack will count as friendly fire and give 20% of the full points.

 Rules and Technicalities:

 1. Can I use references?

 Yes, as long as you do not directly trace or heavily reference someone else's art.
 Heavy referencing is left up to moderator discretion; you are welcome to ask any moderator about specifics if you have questions.

 2. Can I add a canon character to my attack?

 For copyright infringement reasons, we do not allow attacks or characters with copyrighted media present.
 (You may mention a canon character in descriptions, but you may not request characters to be drawn with a canon character.)